DevExCodeHub/custom-toolchain/README.md

 # DevOps Lab
-In this tutorial, you create a toolchain from a template that contains a specific set of tool integrations and code to develop and deploy a sample Cloud Foundry app using Watson translation service that is written in Node.js.
+In this tutorial, you will create a toolchain from a template that contains a specific set of tool integrations and code to develop and deploy a sample Cloud Foundry app using Watson translation service that is written in Node.js.
 The toolchain is preconfigured for continuous delivery, source control, issue tracking, and online editing.
 After you create the toolchain, you change the app's code and push the change to the GitHub repository (repo).
 When you push changes to your repo, the delivery pipeline automatically builds and deploys the code that is in the repo.
-Prerequisites

-Prerequisites
+### Prerequisites

-1.	*An IBM Cloud account* The account is free and provides access to everything you need to develop, track, plan, and deploy apps. [sign up ](https://console.bluemix.net/). for a free account.
+1. An IBM Cloud account: The account is free and provides access to everything you need to develop, track, plan, and deploy apps. [sign up ](https://console.bluemix.net/). for a free account.
-2.	*A GitHub account* If you don't have one,
+2. A GitHub account If you don't have one,
  [sign up](https://github.com/).
-3.	*Verify the* [toolchains and tool integrations](https://console.bluemix.net/docs/services/ContinuousDelivery/cd_about.html#public_and_dedicated) that are available in your region and IBM Cloud environment.
+3. Verify the [toolchains and tool integrations](https://console.bluemix.net/docs/services/ContinuousDelivery/cd_about.html#public_and_dedicated) that are available in your region and IBM Cloud environment.
 A toolchain is a set of tool integrations that support development, deployment, and operations tasks.

 ## Getting started